rackerlabs/support-how-to/content/general/overview-role-based-access-control-rbac.md

     create, read, update, and delete resources within multiple designated products where access is granted.
-These permissions apply to products that are currently RBAC-enabled and to products as they become RBAC-enabled in the future.
+These permissions apply to products that are currently RBAC-enabled and to products as they become RBAC-enabled.

 -   **Read-only access** - The read-only access role has permissions to view given resources within multiple designated products where access is granted.
-These permissions apply to products that are currently RBAC-enabled and to products as they become RBAC-enabled in the future.
+These permissions apply to products that are currently RBAC-enabled and to products as they become RBAC-enabled.

 **Note**: Users with the full or read-only access roles will have automatic access to all new products that become RBAC-enabled, with the